 Athletes are typically praised for their high level of wellness and health.
 However, did you know athletes tend to have more teeth-related issues than most?
 A recent study found that untreated tooth decay and gum inflammation was still prevalent among elite athletes despite regular brushing and flossing.
-Keep reading for some athlete related dental advice from Dr. Mary Kay Becher and Dr. Avery Gil at Mary Kay Becher DDS PA.
+Keep reading for some athlete-related dental advice from Dr. Mary Kay Becher and Dr. Avery Gil at Becher & Gil Orthodontics.